MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 I've found huge value in code katas with a very gotchas.
 Let's spend some time on what's good about them first.

 Katas help you focus on a specific thing by removing the noise or redundant information around the problem.
 Noise would be anything outside the learning objective.
-So for example, if you were learning how to do composition, noise would be if you had a UI framework like React in the same problem.
-Reducing noise or redundant information is a recommended practice for improving the learning experience in cognitive load theory.
+So for example, if you were learning how to do object composition in your backend code, noise would be if you had a UI framework like React in the same problem.
+Reducing noise or redundant information is a recommended practice for improving the learning experience in cognitive load theory as it get's you to the core of what you are learning.

-In using code katas as part

-Cons of synthetic problems
-* Wax on wax off without connecting to why it is important
-* See this as not adding value
-* Hippocampi tells you it's not important to learn and so you forget it quickly
+There are some challenges in using code katas to help mentor software grads.
+Probably the biggest challenge is the nature of a code kata.
+It is a toy problem.
+It is not solving a business need.
+I've found most software graduates want to work on something they feel is adding value to the company.
+They want to be seen as making a difference.
+Their motivation to keep working through a kata quickly wanes.

+The other challenge with a code kata is if you need to clearly link it to value.
+Similar to what happened with the karate kid where he never connected the wax on, wax off work to fighting.
+If you haven't linked the thing you are learning in the code kata to why this will help you be a better software developer your brain is going to forget it really quickly.

 ### Understanding motivation leads to a better experience